holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

 ## Run the app and two UIs

-Now the fun part, where you get to play with what you just wrote.
+Now, the fun part---you get to play with what you just wrote.
-You going to need a few terminals to do this.
+You're going to need a few terminals to do this.

 #### Terminal one
-Run the sim2h server
+Run the sim2h server.

 !!! note "Run in `nix-shell https://holochain.love`"
     ```